Implementing the OODA loop – observe, orient, decide, act – offers practical agility in responding to forces that influence your decision.

 United States Air Force Colonel John Boyd changed the art of war.
 During his time as a fighter pilot in the 1950’s, Boyd developed a strategy known as the OODA loop that served him decisively while operating under high pressure and stressful uncertainty.

-OODA – an acronym for Observe, Orient, Decide, and Act – focuses on filtering available information and data, putting it into context, and making appropriate decisions; all while acknowledging decisions are dynamic and may need adjusting as additional data impacts the situation.
+OODA – an acronym for Observe, Orient, Decide, and Act – focuses on filtering available information and data, putting it into context, and making appropriate decisions.
+Because decisions are dynamic, this process facilitates essential adjustment as additional data impacts the situation.

 Boyd’s model, expedient for making critical decisions in the cock pit of a fighter jet, proves equally helpful in any context that requires important decision making.
 During these times of uncertainly, integrating Boyd’s proven process can help reduce anxiety as you make material decisions both personally and professionally.